 - maintains a searchable database of recorded documents, including deeds, at our offices at the Broward County Governmental Center, 115 S. Andrews Ave., Fort Lauderdale.
 You can also view an index and images of recorded deeds online.

 - provides certified copies of deeds and other recorded legal documents.

 - processes requests to change names on a deed.

 If you have questions about completing deed forms or other issues related to deeds, including transferring property, you should consult an attorney.
 The staff of the Records, Taxes and Treasury Division cannot help you complete deed forms or give legal advice.

 In order for Broward County to record your deed, it must meet the following recording requirements.
 A deed that does not contain all these requirements cannot be recorded.
 Note that there are other statutory requirements for making your deed a valid conveyance.
-In order for Broward County to record your deed, it must meet the following recording requirements.
-A deed that does not contain all these requirements cannot be recorded.
-Note that there are other statutory requirements for making your deed a valid conveyance.
-Consult an attorney regarding other statutory requirements.

 Normally, it takes four to six business days to record a deed received by mail.
 If time is of the essence, consider bringing the document into the office and waiting for it to be recorded.
 Check our Work Request Status Update to find out what day’s mail we are currently recording.